 - Daikon is a long white Asian radish that looks like a parsnip, though it’s usually much larger.

 - Slightly less pungent than the small round radishes, they’re quite good raw or pickled for an excellent crunch in a salad.

-I love them the most roasted and doused in sweet and spicy Asian flavors, turned into Daikon French Fries.
+I love them the most roasted and doused in sweet and spicy Asian flavors, turned into Daikon Radish French Fries.

-Please don’t expect the same texture that you’d find in a potato French fry.
+Don’t expect the same texture that you’d find in a potato French fry.

-What to Serve with Daikon French Fries
+What to Serve with Daikon Radish French Fries

 And here are a few more of my favorite French fry recipes: